AkkuKumar15/ImagesToVideo/README.md

 # ImagesToVideo
-Turns a series of images into a video (ideal for timelapses)
+Turns a series of images into a video (ideal for timelapses).
+All you have to do is add the path of the pictures you want to make into a video, the path where you want the video to output, and the frame rate.
+NOTE: The input pictures will be put into the video in the order that they are in your folder.
+You could implement logic to add them in the way you desire, but I'll leave that you :)